freedomlight2015/lanplayer/README.md

 - [Acknowledgements](#-acknowledgements)
 - [License](#-license)

-## Features
+## ⚡Features

-- ⚡ Easily share and play videos/movies within the local network (LAN) using Lanplayer , it supports almost all devices and all video formats.
+- **Suppport almost all device** Easily share and play videos/movies within the local network (LAN) using Lanplayer , it supports almost all devices and all video formats.
+- **Support web browser:** Watch on webbrowser without install software.
 - **Easy to use:** Easy management with bulk video import and deletion.
-- **Support web browser:** Watch on webbrowser without install software.
 - **Support PlayList & history:** Supports playback history, automatically resumes from the last played position.
 - **Privicy support:** With the Access Pwssword, you can keep your video files safe.
 - **High quality:** Play 1080p and 4K video without no reduction in output quality.